 What are eligible scholarships or grants?
 Eligible scholarships or grants include financial aid processed by Luther, not including loans, prepaid tuition, stipends, and work-study.

 How can I get a copy of the 2016 transactions on my student receivable?
 Access your statement of account by going to http://my.luther.edu/, logging in using your user ID and Norse Key, and selecting the Students menu.
 Then select Web Statement of Account.
 Be sure to change the beginning statement date to June 1, 2015 so you can view all the 2016 calendar year transactions.

 How can I print or email my web statement of account?
 Click on the web statement of account help screen for information about printing or emailing of the statement of account.

 What if I lose my 1098T?
 Access your 1098T by going to http://my.luther.edu/, logging in using your user ID and Norse Key, and selecting the Students menu.
 Then select View My 1098-T Information.

 What if I am no longer enrolled at Luther and have forgotten my Norse Key?
 Contact the Luther helpdesk by calling 563.387.1000.
 Staff will be available to assist you between 8 a.m. and 5 p.m., Monday through Friday.

 Can my parent access my 1098-T?
-If your parent has parent portal rights and has been given permission to view financial information, your parent can access the 1098-T.
+If your parent has parent portal rights to view financial information AND you have consented to receive your form electronically, your parent can access the 1098-T.